Rea crashes twice as Razgatlioglu wins

 Razgatlioglu prevailed to cut Rea's lead in the championship to 12 points.

-The Turkish rider edged out Redding in the dash to the chequered flag after a sensational final lap.
+The Turkish rider edged out Redding in the dash to the chequered flag after a sensational final lap in which he moved in front on the penultimate corner.

 The Englishman had led for most of the race, with Rea and Razgatlioglu also enjoying spells at the head of affairs.
 Italian Andrea Locatelli finished almost 14 seconds back in third.